By MICHAEL MAROT

 AP Sports Writer

-INDIANAPOLIS (AP) - Olympians Allison Schmitt and Shannon Vreeland helped Georgia take the lead Thursday after the first day of the NCAA women's swimming championships.
+INDIANAPOLIS (AP) - Georgia's Allison Schmitt won two more NCAA titles Friday, keeping the Bulldogs in the overall lead after the second day of the NCAA women's swimming and diving championships.

 Copyright 2013 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

 205 N. Michigan Avenue